shipstation/mcp-shipstation-api/README.md

 - `SHIPSTATION_API_KEY` - Your ShipStation API key (required)
 - `PORT` - Server port (default: 3000, for REST API only)

+⚠️ **Security Note**: Never commit your `.env` file to git.
+The `.env` file contains sensitive API keys and should only exist locally or in secure deployment environments.

 ## MCP Tools